jvansant/NBA-API/README.md

   * AST/TO: Assist-to-Turnover Ratio
   * PER: Player Efficiency Rating
 * Team stats are compiled from all players on roster, but exclude GS, MIN, and PER

+# Created by Josh Van Sant and David Will